zth/rescript-relay/reason-relay-documentation/docs/quirks-of-rescript-relay.md

 ---
 id: quirks-of-rescript-relay
-title: Quirks of Reason Relay
+title: Quirks of RescriptRelay
-sidebar_label: Quirks of Reason Relay
+sidebar_label: Quirks of RescriptRelay
 ---

 Ahh, what would a framework be without quirks and weird stuff?
 RescriptRelay comes with a few _gotchas_ that are good to keep in mind.